microsoft/nni/docs/Tuners.md

 Random search is suggested when each trial does not take too long (e.g., each trial can be completed very soon, or early stopped by assessor quickly), and you have enough computation resource.
 Or you want to uniformly explore the search space.
 Random Search could be considered as baseline of search algorithm.

 *Requirement of classArg:*

+* **optimize_mode** ('maximize' or 'minimize'), optional, default = 'maximize') - If 'maximize', tuners will return the hyperparameter set with larger expectation.
+If 'minimize', tuner will return the hyperparameter set with smaller expectation.

 * **optimize_mode** (sequence of (`maximize` or `minimize`), optional, default = 'maximize') - If `maximize`, tuners will return the hyperparameter set with larger expectation.
 If `minimize`, tuner will return the hyperparameter set with smaller expectation.